Skip to main content

 Precautions Before Searching for Devices

-• Please note that you need to ensure that you are logging in via network SSH rather than serial port login
+• Please note that you need to ensure that you are logging into SSH via the network rather than serial port login.

-• Please make sure that the motherboard with UTOC installed or the motherboard flashed with CAN bridge firmware is properly connected, and the data cable connecting the motherboard to the host has data transmission capability
+• Ensure that the UTOC or the motherboard with the CAN bridge firmware is properly connected and that the data cable connecting to the host computer has data transmission capability.

-• Now that you have successfully logged into the host, you can enter lsusb to search for devices.
-You will encounter one of the following situations:
+• Now that you have successfully logged into the host computer, you can enter lsusb to search for devices.
+It will result in one of the following scenarios:

 sudo apt-get install usbutils

-• If entering lsusb results in no response, this is a system issue beyond our control.
-You need to change the system or use a known working system.
+• If entering lsusb results in no response, this indicates a system issue.
+We cannot help here; you need to change the system or use a confirmed normal system.

-• If the information shown in the image below appears, note that this is just a reference.
+• If the information shown below appears, please note that this is just a reference.
 You only need to confirm that 1d50:606f appears.

-• 1d50:606f belongs to the device you will be using.
-You do not need to worry about the subsequent prompts because system issues may cause them to display incompletely or not at all.
+• 1d50:606f belongs to the device you will be using this time.
+Ignore the subsequent prompts as system issues may cause them to display incompletely or not at all.

-• If there are multiple 1d50:606f, it is recommended to exclude one to avoid affecting subsequent firmware flashing and connection to the firmware.
-For example, if it's FLY MINI PAD, it is recommended to use the onboard UTOC and not other CAN bridge devices.
+• If there are multiple 1d50:606f, it is recommended to exclude one to avoid affecting subsequent firmware burning and connection, such as FLY MINI PAD.
+In this case, it is recommended to use the onboard UTOC instead of other CAN bridge devices.

-• If none appear, please check if the data cable is properly connected and if the firmware is correctly flashed.
+• If not, check whether the data cable is properly connected and whether the firmware is correctly flashed.

-You can only search for CAN ID when 1d50:606f appears.
+You can only go to search for CAN ID when there is 1d50:606f.

 • Below are common error messages: